HTLC explained

 ### Cutoff date [#cutoff-date]

 The cutoff date is the settlement deadline.
-Before the cutoff date, an approved settlement can execute when the hashlock condition is satisfied.
-After the cutoff date, the settlement can be withdrawn instead of staying locked.
+Before the cutoff date, an approved settlement executes once the hashlock condition clears.
+After the cutoff date passes, the contract no longer accepts secret reveals, and any escrowed assets can be withdrawn instead of staying locked indefinitely.

 For external XvP flows, cutoff dates must leave enough time for the receiving party to use the secret on the other leg.
-If a party claims assets after seeing a secret revealed elsewhere, the receiving leg must still be open.
+The staggering rule is directional: the settlement where the secret is revealed first should carry a later cutoff.
+If a party claims assets on the first chain after seeing the secret, the receiving settlement on the second chain must still accept reveals before its own cutoff expires.

 <Callout type="warn" title="Cutoff dates are part of the safety model">